-(measure: local currency units per dollar; source: The International Monetary Fund)
+(measure: local currency units per dollar; Source: The International Monetary Fund)

-Brazil: Exchange rate: local currency units per U.S. dollar: For that indicator, The International Monetary Fund provides data for Brazil from 1960 to 2016.
-The average value for Brazil during that period was 0.82 local currency units per dollar with a minumum of 0 local currency units per dollar in 1960 and a maximum of 3.49 local currency units per dollar in 2018.
+For that indicator, The International Monetary Fund provides data for Brazil from 1960 to 2018.
+The average value for Brazil during that period was 0.91 local currency units per dollar with a minimum of 0 local currency units per dollar in 1960 and a maximum of 3.65 local currency units per dollar in 2018.

 Definition: Official exchange rate refers to the exchange rate determined by national authorities or to the rate determined in the legally sanctioned exchange market.
 It is calculated as an annual average based on monthly averages (local currency units relative to the U.S. dollar).